matrix-org/synapse/docker/README.md

 ## Generating an (admin) user

-After synapse is running, you may wish to create a user via `register_new_matrix_user`
+After synapse is running, you may wish to create a user via `register_new_matrix_user`.

 This requires a `registration_shared_secret` to be set in your config file.
 Synapse must be restarted to pick up this change.